Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_IR.rst

 The supported infrared sensors simply produce an output voltage based on the measured distance.
 This voltage is measured by the ADC of the connected Brick.
 To compute the corresponding distance to this voltage a voltage/distance mapping is needed.
-This mapping is stored on the Distance IR Bricklet.
+This mapping specific to the selected sensor type is stored on the Distance IR Bricklet.
 If you want to use an IR distance sensor not directly supported by us, you have to calibrate this voltage/distance mapping yourself.

 Store Voltage/Distance Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To write the voltage/distance mapping you have to connect the Bricklet with a Brick to your PC.
-Start the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>`.
+To write the voltage/distance mapping you have to connect the Bricklet with a Brick to your PC with has :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` installed and running.

 Press "connect" in the Brick Viewer and you should see the Distance IR tab.
 Click on it.

-Press the "File.."
-Button and choose an voltage/distance mapping file.
-After this press the "Save" Button to write the data onto the Bricklet, you will get an graphical representation spline interpolation that is written.
+Select the "Distance IR Bricklet" tab, press the "File.." button and choose a voltage/distance mapping file.
+After this press the "Save" button to write the data onto the Bricklet.
+The sampling points from the mapping file are interpolated by a spline to get equidistant sampling points for the whole measurement range of the sensor..

 After this press the reset button on the Brick or power cycle to load the newly stored voltage/distance mapping.